Marissa A. Barrera, MS, MPhil, MSCS, CCC-SLP, PhD

-Dr. Marissa A. Barrera is an internationally recognized medical Speech-Language Pathologist and Multiple Sclerosis Certified Specialist.
+Dr. Barrera is an internationally recognized medical Speech-Language Pathologist and Multiple Sclerosis Certified Specialist.

-As a researcher and author, Dr. Barrera has lectured around the globe on a wide range of clinical care topics ranging from dysphagia, NMES, motor speech disorders, cognition and neurogenerative diseases.
+As a researcher and author, Dr. Barrera has lectured in over 12 countries on a wide range of clinical topics ranging from dysphagia, NMES, motor speech disorders, cognition and neurogenerative diseases.
 She has over 70 research abstracts and has been featured in Women’s Health, Vice Magazine, ADVANCE for Speech-Language Pathology and MTV.
-She is a faculty at Yeshiva University, a member of the prestigious Clinical Advisory Committee of the National MS Society and the Multiple Sclerosis Foundation Advisory Board.
+She is the Program Director at Yeshiva University's Graduate Program in Speech-Language Pathology, a member of the prestigious Clinical Advisory Committee of the National MS Society and the Multiple Sclerosis Foundation Advisory Board.
 She also serves as distinguished faculty for the Consortium of Multiple Sclerosis Centers.

-Dr. Barrera is also the founder and owner of the New York Neurogenic Speech-Language Pathology and the ASPIRE CENTER for Health + Wellness, with offices in both New York City and Brooklyn.
-She graduated college summa cum laude, received her Masters of Science from Columbia University, as well as her Masters of Philosophy and PhD from the CUNY Graduate Center.
+Dr. Barrera is also the founder and owner of the New York Neurogenic Speech-Language Pathology and the ASPIRE CENTER for Health + Wellness.
+She graduated college summa cum laude from Marymount Manhattan College, received her Masters of Science from Columbia University, as well as her Masters of Philosophy and PhD from the CUNY Graduate Center.

 Diane Brown, MA, CCC-SLP

-Ms. Brown earned her MA from the Speech-Language and Hearing Science Department at CUNY Lehman College and has worked along Ms. Barrera since 2008.
+Ms. Brown earned her MA from the Speech-Language and Hearing Science Department , CUNY Lehman College.

 Michaela A. Medved, MA, TSSLD, CCC-SLP, ClinScD, Director of Patient Care